wp-plugins/jquery-colorbox/readme.txt

 I'll include new FAQs in every new version.
 Promise.

 == Changelog ==
+= 3.1 (2010-04-10) =
+* BUGFIX: Automatic hiding of embedded flash objects under Colorbox layer now works in Internet Explorer.
+* NEW: Added theme#9, a modified version of theme#4.
+* NEW: French translation by <a href="http://www.tolingo.com/">Tolingo Translations</a>
+* NEW: If auto colorbox is switched on, plugin now adds Colorbox functionality to every image regardless of position
+* CHANGE: <a href="http://www.serhatyolacan.com/">Serhat Yolaçan</a> updated the turkish translation.

 = 3.0.1 (2010-03-31) =
 * BUGFIX: Settings are NOW REALLY not overridden any more every time the plugin gets activated.